fenago/machine-learning-with-scikit-learn/Chapter05/Lab_5.md

-In the preceding plot, it is clear that a value of 0.01 or lower provides the highest value of accuracy for both the training and test data, and therefore, the results from the `GridSearchCV`{.literal}
-algorithm make logical sense.
+In the preceding plot, it is clear that a value of 0.01 or lower provides the highest value of accuracy for both the training and test data, and therefore, the results from the `GridSearchCV` algorithm make logical sense.

 In the preceding code, first, we initialize two empty lists, to store the accuracy scores for both the training and test data.
-We then evaluate the accuracy scores for both the training and test sets for different values of `alpha`{.literal}, and we create the preceding plot.
+We then evaluate the accuracy scores for both the training and test sets for different values of `alpha`, and we create the preceding plot.